JoshuaLomond/etch-a-sketch/README.md

 An interactive **Etch-A-Sketch** web app built with **React** and **Vite**.

-Users can draw by clicking and dragging across a grid, change grid size, switch color modes, and reset the board.
-The layout is fully responsive — scaling beautifully across desktops, laptops, tablets, and mobile devices.
+Users can draw by clicking and dragging across a grid, change grid size, pick any color, use an eraser, and toggle between light and dark themes.

+The layout is fully responsive, scaling beautifully across desktops, laptops, tablets, and mobile devices.

 ## 🚀 Features

-- ✏️ **Interactive drawing** — click and drag to draw on a grid
+- ✏️ **Interactive drawing** — click and drag (or touch and drag) to draw
-- 🎨 **Color modes** — choose between black or random colors
+- 🎨 **Color Picker** — choose any color you like
+- 🧹 **Eraser Mode** — correct mistakes easily
+- 🌓 **Dark Mode** — toggle between light and dark themes
-- 🔄 **Reset button** — clear the entire grid instantly
+- 🔄 **Reset & Clear** — clear the grid or reset all settings instantly
 - 📏 **Adjustable grid size** — from 8×8 up to 64×64
 - 📱 **Responsive design** — adapts seamlessly to any screen size
 - ⚡ **Fast development build** with [Vite](https://vitejs.dev/)

 ---

 ## 🧩 Tech Stack

 - **React** – component-based UI library
 - **Vite** – lightning-fast development and build tool
 - **CSS Grid & Flexbox** – for responsive layout
 - **JavaScript (ES6+)**

 ---